mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 **Note** that, this deviates from the model for "normal" transactions.
 For normal transactions, amounts are not revealed even to the enclave, because it is unnecessary, and we can use RingCT to validate transactions without revealing the amounts.
-However, for partial fill swap transactions, the use case is that SCI's are broadcast to an exchange network -- the goal there is that both the originator and the counterparty are anonymous, but not that the amounts being offered to transact are secret.
+However, for partial fill swap transactions, the use case is that SCI's are broadcast to potential counterparties -- the goal there is that both the originator and the counterparty are anonymous, but not that the amounts being offered to transact are secret.
 So when validating these swaps, keeping the amounts secret from the consensus enclave does not impact the threat model.

 For compatibility, we propose that the `TxOut` structure is evolved per [MCIP #26](https://github.com/mobilecoinfoundation/mcips/blob/main/text/0026-block-version-based-protocol-evolution.md), so that client software can support both the old and new derivation schemes.
 The old scheme must always be used